 If you suspect you have a problem with bedbug infestation the first thing to do is to remove all the bedding and check it carefully.
-Also remove any dust cover which you have over the bottom of the box springs.
+Also, remove any dust cover which you have over the bottom of the box springs.
 You should examine the wood framing as this is an area that many people overlook and is a common breeding ground.
-If bedbugs are left there then they will re-affect the mattress and your efforts would have been in vain.
+If bedbugs are left there, then they will re-affect the mattress, and your efforts would have been in vain.

 It’s also important to check the rest of your room, especially the area around the bed.
 This should include inside books and the edge of the carpet.
-Check your wardrobe, cupboards and closet as bedbugs can attach themselves to clothing.
-In fact, check every possible area within your room at least once; this will give you piece of mind, and obviously will increase the chances of locating hidden breeding areas or those choosing to hide.
+Check your wardrobe, cupboards, and closet as bedbugs can attach themselves to clothing.
+In fact, check every possible area within your room at least once; this will give you peace of mind, and obviously will increase the chances of locating hidden breeding areas or those choosing to hide.